What to say when a Recruiter calls

 To learn more click here: Recruiting Categories

-Retained Executive Search firms, such as YES Partners are paid and hired exclusively to conduct a specific Search.
-Retained firms usually work only on senior-level assignments.
-Contingency recruiters fill middle- to lower-level posts.
+Retained Executive Search firms are paid and hired exclusively to conduct a specific Search.
+Those firms usually work only on senior-level assignments.
+Contingency recruiters typically fill middle- to lower-level posts.
 No one should ask you, the prospective candidate, for money.

 Read between the lines.
 During your first conversation, you won’t be given the name of the hiring company, just a brief description of the opening and its requirements.
 The recruiter will then ask if you know anyone suitable for the job.
 Be equally discreet in return.
 Your next conversation should probably occur outside your office.